-Auditory Learning Style & Verbal Linguistic Intelligence
+Auditory Learning Style & New Verbal Linguistic Intelligence

 What is Auditory Learning or Verbal Linguistic Intelligence?

-“This intelligence, which is related to words and language both written and spoken, dominates most Western educational systems.
+$22.99 (as of 10 October 2025 21:23 GMT -04:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)“This intelligence, which is related to words and language both written and spoken, dominates most Western educational systems.
 Verbal linguistic intelligence is awakened by the spoken word, by reading someone’s ideas thoughts, or poetry, or by writing one’s own ideas, thoughts, or poetry, as well as by various kinds of humor such as “plays on words,” jokes, and “twists” of the language,” (Learning Styles).

 According to Nusa Maal (2004), 20% – 30% of people are auditory learners.
 Even though less than one-third of the population prefers auditory learning, this is the way almost all schools provide instruction.
 Auditory instruction involves lecture, recalling information in sequence, and teaching through reading.